CrunchLabs

 CrunchLabs LLC is an educational technology company founded by American YouTuber and engineer Mark Rober in 2022.
-They create monthly educational build-box kits for children.
-They also run Space Selfie.
+They primarily create subscription-based educational kits for children.

 History

-CrunchLabs LLC was co-founded in 2022 by Mark Rober along with Jim E Lee, President and Chief Operating Officer to create STEM learning kits for kids.
+CrunchLabs LLC was co-founded in 2022 by Mark Rober along with Jim E Lee as president and CEO, to create and sell STEM learning kits for kids.

 In April 2024, CrunchLabs launched Hack Pack, a coding and robotics product for teens and adults.

 In November 2024, CrunchLabs announced Space Selfie, a service in which a satellite will display a user-uploaded photo, and a photo of the satellite will be taken over a specified location and sent to the user.
 The service is free to CrunchLabs subscribers.
 The satellite was launched from the Vandenberg Space Force Base, California on a SpaceX Falcon 9 rocket on January 14, 2025.

-CrunchLabs partnered with Chess.com in 2024 for the CrunchLabs Masters leg of the Champions Chess Tour 2024.
-It also unveiled the RoberBot, a bot created by Rober where players can learn to improve their chess skills.
+CrunchLabs sponsored a leg of Chess.com's 2024 Champions Chess Tour.
 In 2025, it was announced that CrunchLabs would be launching in India.
-Also in May 2025, a global licensing deal between CrunchLabs and Australian-owned toy company Moose Toys was announced, under the direction of Rachele Harmuth, Chief Product Officer.
-The same year it hired former Executive Vice-President of Content & Digital Strategy at Lionsgate Alternative Scott Lewers as its chief content officer (CCO).
-Also in June 2025, CrunchLabs began its partnership with children's YouTube franchise Toys and Colors, creating series across their YouTube channels.
+Also in May 2025, a global licensing deal between CrunchLabs and Australian-owned toy company Moose Toys was announced.
+The same year it hired former Lionsgate executive Scott Lewers as its chief content officer (CCO).

-CrunchLabs is set to produce an upcoming Netflix competition show along with Jimmy Kimmel to be hosted by Rober in 2026.
+As of September 2025, CrunchLabs is set to produce a competition show for Netflix, along with Jimmy Kimmel, to be hosted by Rober in 2026.